narthur157/LiveConfig/README.md

 # Credit

-This plugin was developed with invaluable assistance from Joe Finley -  we have spent considerable time deliberating on the pros and cons of
+This plugin was developed with invaluable assistance from Joe Finley https://github.com/jfinley2017